bbqz007/xw/doc/CARootLayer.md

 this mode you should not handle anything. otherwise you should handle many stuffs by hand.

+to avoid the `TrackPopupMenu()` from stealing your message loop, you should call `static BOOL CARootLayer::PreProcessMessageInWndProc(HWND, UINT, WPARAM, LPARAM)` in your attached window's wndproc at the most first.

 ### Win32 mode
 you should use `static void CARootLayer::initAgainstWTL()` to init the Core Animation Engine without WTL.